 OK, we found a trustworthy nanny, now what?

 I would recommend “doing it by the book”, and formally establishing an entity to pay your nanny.
 This means legally paying your nanny.
-To be more clear, this means not paying them cash under the table!
+To be more clear, this means NOT paying them cash under the table!
 I believe that there is a social obligation to your nanny when you hire them.
 Some of these responsibilities include withholding taxes for them and paying into unemployment.
 By formally reporting wages for your employee and paying into Social Security, you provide earnings history (in case they apply for a loan, for example) as well as help them earn Social Security credits.
-In the situation where you need to layoff or furlough your nanny, paying into the Unemployment Insurance program will allow them to collect unemployment benefits.
-During Safer-at-Home orders, many families furloughed nannies.
+In the situation where you need to lay off or furlough your nanny, paying into the Unemployment Insurance program will allow them to collect unemployment benefits.
+During Safer-at-Home orders in early 2020, many families furloughed nannies.
 Assuming they are eligible, your nanny can receive some sort of income through the state unemployment program during their furlough.

 I have my EIN, how do I handle taxes and unemployment insurance?

 When it comes to paying taxes, you will have to submit your nanny’s wages on a quarterly basis in Wisconsin.
+However, as a Household Employer, if your tax liability is low enough as determined by the Department of Revenue, they may change your filing requirement to annually.
+The Department of Revenue will send you a letter if this is the case.
 A common mistake is to submit your quarterly Unemployment Insurance payment to the Department of Workforce Development and neglect to submit your quarterly payment to the Department of Revenue, or vice versa.
-You need to complete both of these items every quarter.
+You need to complete both of these items every quarter (or every year, if you have an annual filing requirement).
 If you are a sole proprietor, you account for your nanny’s federal income taxes withheld taxes when you file your annual tax return, via Schedule H. A good habit is to automatically put your nanny’s withheld amounts in a savings account, knowing that you will have to submit those taxes at some point.
 You could also withhold an additional amount from your personal wages to help account for any extra taxes that might be due when you file your tax return.

 Now that I’m an employer, what risks are involved?